paveloom-f/zig-tracy-bindings/README.md

 to execute the [example program](src/main.zig).

-You can also specify the call stack capture depth globally:
+You can also override the default call stack capture depth:

 ```bash
 zig build run -Dtracy=/path/to/tracy -Dtracy-depth=10 -Drelease-fast